Definition of Branch Accounting

 Explanation

-For the expansion of the business and increasing the volume of sale, a lot of firms carrying out their business opens many other small shops (branches) in different locations.
-These shops are called as Branches and the main firm is called as Head Office.
-Head office is a different entity and keep its own book keeping records and similarly, the branches are treated as different entities and book keepings of the same is also needed to be maintained.
+To expand the business and increase sales volume, many firms carrying out their business open many other small shops (branches) in different locations.
+These shops are called Branches, and the main firm is Head Office.
+The head office is a different entity and keeps its own bookkeeping records.
+Similarly, the branches are treated as different entities, and book keeping of the same must be maintained.
 Branch Accounting provides the methods and ways to properly maintain the records and guidelines for preparing financials.

 Objectives of Branch Accounting

-- To know the profit & loss generated by branches and to know the financial position of the individual branches.
+- To know the profit & loss generated by branches and the financial position of the individual branches.

-- To know and evaluate the performance of individual branches and comparing them with other branches to find out the optimal practices for the required growth.
+- To know and evaluate the performance of individual branches and compare them with other branches to find the optimal practices for the required growth.

 How Does It Work?

-In the Branch accounting system, all the branches and head office are treated as a separate entity and accordingly the books of accounts are maintained.
-Branch Account is open as a nominal ledger account where all the income, expenditure and Asset, liabilities are maintained and tallied.
+In the Branch accounting system, all the branches and head office are treated as separate entities, and accordingly, the books of accounts are maintained.
+Branch Account is a nominal ledger account where all the income, expenditures, Assets, and liabilities are maintained and tallied.
 A branch account is open for a particular period (financial year period).
-Upon the completion of the period, the balances in the branch account is transferred to the Head office account (profit or loss of the period is transferred to the head office account) and the branch account is carried with NIL Balance up until the next period starts.
+Upon the completion of the period, the balances in the branch account are transferred to the Head office account (profit or loss of the period is transferred to the head office account), and the branch account is carried with NIL Balance up until the next period starts.

-There are several methods available for the Branch Accounting system depending upon the nature of branches as well as the system of accounting or book keeping opted for the branches (i.e., dependent branch, independent branch).
+There are several methods available for the system depending upon the nature of the branches as well as the system of accounting, or bookkeeping opted for the branches (i.e., dependent branch, independent branch).
 The most common methods used for branch accounting are as follows:

 - Debtors Method